bilek993/CLUSEK-RT/documentation/scripts.md

 node ./format_json_files.js ../../bin/
 ```

-### generate_config_parser.js
+### generate_serializers.js

-This tool has been designed to generate config loader files due to a lack of reflection mechanism in C++.
+This tool has been designed to generate serializers due to a lack of reflection mechanism in C++.
 This tool can be used manually, but it's also connected to the build process and called automatically.
 Manual usage example:

 ```
-node ./generate_config_parser.js ./engine/generated/ ./engine/
+node ./generate_serializers.js ./engine/generated/ ./engine/
 ```